ecmwf/polytope/docs/Service/Features/timeseries.md

 `points` has to be a nested list with two points corresponding to a latitude and a longitude.

 `axes` refers to the axes on which to generate the timeseries.
-In this case the timeseries is generated accross `step` based on the inputted `range`.
-However if the data requested was a climate dataset the `axes` may be `datetime` denoting that the timeseries is generated accross that axes.
+In this case the timeseries is generated across `step` based on the inputted `range`.
+However if the data requested was a climate dataset the `axes` may be `datetime` denoting that the timeseries is generated across that axis.

 ## Optional Fields